headforwards-spd/headforwards-website/src/pages/info-pages/agile-at-a-distance-adjusting-to-working-from-home-and-the-future-of-work.md

           We’re taking the very classical agile approach of plan, do, review.
 They’ll try new working approaches for a few months, reflect on whether it’s effective, and share their findings with the rest of the organisation.
 With more than 20 teams, that’s potentially a lot of different ideas.
     image: ""
+  - type: quote-component
+    quote: A single policy – one that dictates how everyone should be working – can just lead to you losing good people.
+    name: Toby Parkins
+    jobTitle: Director, Headforwards
+    profilePic: /uploads/toby-parkins.png
   - type: images-component
     imageOne: /uploads/dsc09678.jpg
     imageTwo: /uploads/dsc09451.jpg